| | Rationale

 Classes

-A "protected area" can actually
+of protected areas A "protected area" can actually

 be many different kinds of areas, all having been designated as protected